argoproj/argo-cd/docs/operator-manual/user-management/zitadel.md

 The Zitadel role `argocd_administrators` will be assigned the ArgoCD role `admin` granting admin access to ArgoCD.
 The Zitadel role `argocd_users` will be assigned the ArgoCD role `readonly` granting read-only access to ArgoCD.

 Deploy your ArgoCD configmaps.
-ArgoCD and Zitadel should now be setup correctly to allow users to log in to ArgoCD using Zitadel.
+ArgoCD and Zitadel should now be set up correctly to allow users to log in to ArgoCD using Zitadel.

 ## Testing the setup